Revolutionary Communist Party (UK, 1977): Supporting Irish republicanism

 Supporting Irish republicanism was central to the work of the party.
-According to historian Jack Hepworth, "Advocating ‘unconditional support’ [for the IRA] enabled the RCP to challenge reformism on the British left and nationalism in the labour movement."
+According to historian Jack Hepworth, "Advocating ‘unconditional support’ enabled the RCP to challenge reformism on the British left and nationalism in the labour movement."

 In 1978, the RCP organised the Smash the Prevention of Terrorism Act Campaign and held protests outside police stations where suspects were held.
 The party organised a conference of trade unionists opposed to Northern Ireland being part of the United Kingdom in Coventry in 1981 and later that year held a march to the TUC conference, the Workers March for Irish Freedom.
 On Saturday 6 February 1982, the Irish Freedom Movement (IFM) was founded at a meeting in Caxton House, Archway and TUC general secretary Len Murray wrote to the thirteen trades councils that sponsored the conference threatening them with disaffiliation if they attended.
-RCP Political Committee member Mick Hume, who edited The Next Step, recalls that the IFM were accused of complicity in the 1984 bombing of the Conservative Party conference.
+RCP Political Committee member Mick Hume, who edited The Next Step, recalls that the IFM were accused of complicity and involvement in the 1984 bombing of the Conservative Party conference by the media.
+The IFM had protested the conference on the previous day, along with an event organised by the Monday Club.

 The IFM published a quarterly bulletin Irish Freedom and organised an annual march on the anniversary of internment.
 When the voices of Sinn Féin supporters were banned from the British broadcast media, Living Marxism carried a front page interview with its leader Gerry Adams and the IFM picketed Broadcasting House.
 After the Brighton bombing, an RCP editorial in the next step said:We support unconditionally the right of the Irish people to carry out their struggle for national liberation in whatever way they choose.
 We neither support nor condemn any particular tactic the republican movement pursues, whether it is an electoral campaign or a bombing campaign.

 Similarly, after the Enniskillen bombing in 1987, Hume reiterated that British radicals’ responses could "not be based on emotional revulsion at particular incidents of violence or terror".

 By the end of the 1980s, according to historian Jack Hepworth, "the IFM was the largest radical solidarity movement in Britain, with an annual August march in London typically attracting an estimated 3,000 demonstrators" and an activist base beyond the party faithful; by 1990 it had twenty branches in the UK.